esonderegger/fecfile/README.md

 version ``str`` used in the document, and the number of lines used by the header.

-The third return value from parse_header-- the number of lines used by the header--is only useful for early versions of the FEC file format, typically predating 2001.
+The third return value from parse_header--the number of lines used by the header--is only useful for early versions of the FEC file format, typically predating 2001.
 Versions 1 and 2 of the FEC file format allowed headers to be a multiline string beginning and ending with ``/*``.

 Returning the number of lines in the header allows us to know where the non-header lines begin.